 Written by: The Administrator

 Long before our eventual love for the brutality and extremity of the far reaches of the metalverse, we slumbering scribes were infatuated with the more primordial stuff.
 A certain affinity for the fuzz-laden riff-centric rock of olde abounds, and so when the opportunity arose to premiere a track from Brooklyn's Grandpa Jack, we leapt at the chance.
 This power trio is dropping a new album--entitled Grits--on July 29th via Lost Moon Records.
 Today's song in question, the stellar "Once Bitten," serves as the debut single.
 It's a killer track, as ye shall soon witness, and certainly whets my appetite for the remainder of the album's bounty.
 But!
 Before my self-indulgent chatter inevitably scares you off: please check out "Once Bitten" below!
-We'll meet ye on the other side.
+We'll meet ye on the other side. |

-WELCOME!We provide thoughtful reviews of music that wakes us from slumber.
-Written by a highfalutin peasantry.
+WELCOME!We provide thoughtful reviews of the music that wakes us from slumber.
 Archives

-August 2024
+November 2024

 Categories